How much will my case cost?

 2. What your spouse’s or ex’s attorney does

 Attorneys can disagree without being disagreeable.
 The Texas Supreme Court came up with a thing called the Texas Lawyer’s Creed a couple of decades ago because the problem of lawyers being so disagreeable had gotten out of hand.
+This creed has affected the divorce costs in Southlake and throughout Texas.
 The Lawyer’s Creed contains some rules, including things like this:

 I will not quarrel over matters of form or style, but I will concentrate on matters of substance.